 1:20 He was foreknown before the foundation of the world but was manifested in these last times for your sake.

 He was foreknown before the foundation of the world – The Gk word is ‘proginōskō‘, and translated ‘chosen’ (NIV); ‘foreordained’ (AV); ‘predestined’ (NEB).
 The Gk

 ‘It follows from what is said in this verse,

-1 Pet 1:21 Through him you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God.
+1:21 Through him you now trust in God, who raised him from the dead and gave him glory, so that your faith and hope are in God.

-1 Pet 1:25 but the word of the Lord stands forever.”
-And this is the word that was preached to you.”
+And this is the word that was proclaimed to you.